ArturKovacs/emulsion-website/index.md

 ### Contribution is Welcome

 Feel free to post bug reports, feature requests or even make pull requests on the [GitHub page](https://github.com/ArturKovacs/emulsion).
-The same goes to the GitHub page of this website which you can find [here](https://github.com/ArturKovacs/emulsion-website).
+The same goes for the GitHub page of this website which you can find [here](https://github.com/ArturKovacs/emulsion-website).

 --------